Free Pinellas County Public Records: Arrests, Criminal, Marital

 Clearwater, FL 33762

-How To Access Other Vital Records Such as Birth & Death Certificates Through Pinellas County Public Records
+How To Access Other Vital Records Such as Birth & Death Certificates via Public Records (Pinellas County)

-People living in Pinellas County can obtain certified copies of birth and death certificates through the Pinellas County branch of the Florida Department of Health (DOH).
+Residents can obtain certified copies of birth and death certificates through the Pinellas County Branch of the Florida Department of Health (DOH).
 The Pinellas County Clerk’s office no longer provides public access to death records.7

 If the person is deceased, the birth/death record can be released to their spouse, parents, children, grandchildren, or siblings.